 Most t-shirts we print are 100% Cotton.

 Wash t-shirts inside out

-Never wash blacks, reds or any darks colours with your white t-shirts.
-It is best to wash all the similar colours together, as the dye will slowly release out of the t-shirt over time through washing.
+Never wash blacks, reds or any dark colors with your white t-shirts.
+It is best to wash all the similar colors together, as the dye will slowly release out of the t-shirt over time through washing.
 Wash only whites together.
 Wash reds together.
 And wash your darks together.

 Hang out to dry

 Just hang it out to dry, leave it inside out until it’s dry.
 Hang it out immediately, don’t leave it in the washing machine for an extended period of time.
 If you are hanging outside in the sun, make sure it’s inside out.
 The sun will bleach clothes and hanging inside out will protect the side that you wear (and the print) from sun damage.

 Iron Inside Out

 Through this whole process the t- shirt is inside out.
 Leave it that way when you iron the t-shirt.
 Most prints should not be ironed on directly as this will damage the print.
 You can place a cloth or a piece of baking paper over the print, but it is recommended that you iron all prints inside out.
 A medium to hot iron is great for 100% cottons.

 Do not dry clean t-shirts; it’s not the right material.

 If you have any other questions, please feel free to use the contact form below.